NOVEL-IN-PROGRESS

 "I am Theory.
 Miss Marie has work for me."

-Miss Marie's instructions were puzzling to Severine as women in the Quarter did not meet men upstairs, day or night, other than their husbands.
-But then she hardly knew of their relationship.
-The man went up, where he seemingly knew which room.
-From the kitchen below, Severine could hear his footsteps to Miss Marie's bedchamber.
+Miss Marie's instructions puzzled Severine as women in the Quarter did not meet men upstairs other than their husbands.
+But then she knew nothing of their relationship.
+From the kitchen below, Severine could hear the man's footsteps to Miss Marie's bedchamber.
 The one that looked down into the garden and beyond to the laundry house.
+How did he know?

 Severine was still sorting through all the bounty the vendors had delivered when he came back down the service stairs.